Entheogenics and the Maya: History of Maya entheogen use

 One of the more unusual entheogens employed by the Maya was derived from the skin - and more especially the parotid glands - of the Cane toad, Rhinella marina (formerly known as Bufo marinus), a sacred figure throughout the history of Mesoamerican culture.
 The poison present in the skin of R. marina contains a number of Bufotoxins that can prove fatal, if the toxic secretion is prepared improperly or consumed in excess.
 The goal of such consumption of Cane toad venom was generally communication with the spirit world, although recreational use may also have occurred.
-The primary method for inducing a psychedelic event was through the consumption of psychoactive plants.
-Some of the psychoactive components of the plants were narcotic analgesics, psilocybin, mescaline, DMT, muscimol, and others.
+The primary method for inducing a psychedelic event was through the consumption of psychoactive plants and fungi.
+Some of the psychoactive components of these organisms were narcotic analgesics, psilocybin, mescaline, DMT, muscimol, and others.
 The main goals for the usage of these plants were for spiritual healing, spirit interaction, ancestral communication, enlightenment and wisdom gain, and religious ceremonies.
 The effects of psychedelic plants during religious rituals is believed to have had an impact on the development and creation of figures, sacred images, mythological creatures, spiritual figures.
 At present, most of the evidence comes from ancient Maya art and rare examples of residues of substances recovered from ceramic containers.